MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointServer/sites/using-pageparserpath-directive.md

 Consider the following scenario:

-- You have a web application in SharePoint 2007, SharePoint 2010 or SharePoint 2013 environment where you have enabled inline server side code using the PageParserPath directive in the web.config file.
+- You have a web application in, SharePoint 2010 or SharePoint 2013 environment where you have enabled inline server side code using the PageParserPath directive in the web.config file.

 - You edit more than 15 aspx pages in the folders specified in the 'VirtualPath' attribute of the PageParserPath directives.